icaroharry/AEDS/README.md

 >> 6.1.ScreenService

 >>> #### 6.1.1.editMode():
  This method enables the edition of form-view widget.
-Implementation:
+Example:
 >>
 >